jenniferlynparsons/jenniferlynparsons/work with me.md

 ## Me Being Me
 _Do you have any habits that can be easily misinterpreted?_

 I sometimes fidget or stim and that has nothing to do with my level of boredom.
-The same with getting sleepy in the middle of the afternoon.

 I also have a habit of interrupting people in conversation or come across as waving my hand saying "Me, too!
 I know this thing!".
 I'm not trying to be rude, sometimes I just miss social cues and my enthusiasm for connecting with people on the same wavelength gets the better of me.